How to measure application accuracy

 Before we start

-To verify the hand-eye calibration you need a robot with a pointing tool tip, a Roboception 3D sensor, and a printer to print out the Robot-Test-Grid.
+To verify the hand-eye calibration you need a robot with a pointing tool tip, a Roboception 3D camera, and a printer to print out the Robot-Test-Grid.
 We assume that the robot cell is operational, the TCP of the pointing tool tip is set and a hand-eye calibration has already been performed.

 The hand-eye calibration procedure is described in detail in the rc_visard’s hand-eye calibration documentation.
 See Hand-Eye Calibration for a Universal Robots tutorial.

 The KUKA KRL sample program can be downloaded here: https://github.com/roboception/eki_examples/tree/master/examples/MeasureApplicationAccuracy.
-The program includes the KUKA KRL src and dat file and a printable version of the Roboception ‘Robot-Test-Grid’.
+The program includes the KUKA KRL src and dat file and a printable version of the ‘Robot-Test-Grid’.

 Program overview